 If you’re picking between Shopify’s Basic and Grow plans, the published feature lists make them look almost identical.
 They’re not.
-The differences only show up once you start running real volume - and by then, picking the wrong plan has usually cost you more than the price gap between them.
+The differences only show up once you start running real volume, and by then, picking the wrong plan has usually cost you more than the price gap between them.

 Below: what each plan actually includes, where the meaningful gaps are, who should pick which, and the math on when upgrading pays for itself.
+Pricing below reflects 2026 annual billing rates ($29/mo Basic, $79/mo Grow).
+Monthly billing is $39 and $105 respectively.

 Key Takeaways